sbromberger/LightGraphs.jl/README.md

 - shortest path
-    - dijkstra / dijkstra with predecessors
+    - Dijkstra / Dijkstra with predecessors
+    - Bellman-Ford
-    - floyd-warshall
+    - Floyd-Warshall
     - A*